Bruno-Eijs/UnboxLetters/README.md

 **UnboxLetters** is CLI program that generates solutions to the Letter Boxed puzzles.
 Only available for GNU/Linux type operating systems.
 This project is not affiliated with the New York Times.
 It is mostly an excuse to write something in C.

 ##### Note: This is a work in progress!
-The program works on my own system, but there is no real UI to configure parameters.
+The program works but there is no real UI to configure parameters.
 For example this means that if you would like to generate a more narrow or a wider class of solutions, this would need to be changed in the source and then the binary would need to be recompiled.
 See the "Configuration" section of this document.

 ### Setup (GNU/Linux type OS)
 First clone the repo.